Three woman hailed Michael's 'Angels' after saving life of father-of-eight

-Three woman have been hailed "angels" after saving the life of a father-of-eight who collapsed in South Auckland.
+Three women have been hailed "angels" after saving the life of a father-of-eight who collapsed in South Auckland.

 Michael Vaiking, 51, was on his lunch break near the Papakura Selwyn Centre when he suffered a life-threatening seizure and collapsed in the arcade on Monday afternoon.